-Actual For Capi Adequacy Pu To Be Well Ca Under Prompt ( Action Prov Corrective
+Actual For Capital Adequacy Purposes To Be Well Capitalized Under Prompt Corrective Action Provisions

 Amount Ratio Amount Ratio Amount Ratio

 As of December 31, 2007

 Total Capital (to Risk-Weighted Assets)

 Consolidated \$79,276 11.3% \$ 56,223 8.0% \$ - N/A

 Bank 79,016 11.3 56,117 8.0 70,150 10.0%

 Tier I Capital (to Risk-Weighted Assets)

 Consolidated 72,693 10.3 28,112 4.0 N/A

 Bank 72,434 10.3 28,059 4.0 42,090 6.0

 Tier I Capital (to Average Assets)

 Consolidated 72,693 8.4 34,432 4.0 N/A

 Bank 72,434 8.4 34,369 4.0 42,961 5.0

 Prompt corrective regulatory action.
 Federal law provides the federal banking regulators with broad powers to take prompt corrective action to resolve the problems of undercapitalized institutions.
-The extent of the regulators' powers depends on whether the institution in question is "well capitalized," "adequately capitalized," "significantly undercapitalized," or "critically undercapitalized," as defined by regulation.
-Depending upon the capital category to which an institution is assigned, the regulators' corrective powers include: requiring the submission of a capital restoration plan; placing limits on asset growth and restrictions on activities; requiring the institution to issue additional capital stock (including additional voting stock) or to be acquired; restricting transactions with affiliates; restricting the interest rate the institution may pay on deposits; ordering a new election of directors of the institution; requiring that senior executive officers or directors be dismissed; prohibiting the institution from accepting deposits from correspondent banks; requiring the institution to divest certain subsidiaries; prohibiting the payment of principal or interest on subordinated debt; and, ultimately, appointing a receiver for the institution.
-At December 31, 2007, Lincoln Bank was categorized as "well capitalized," meaning that Lincoln Bank's total risk-based capital ratio exceeded 10%, Lincoln Bank's leverage ratio exceeded 5%, and Lincoln Bank was not subject to a regulatory order, agreement or directive to meet and maintain a specific capital level for any capital measure.
+The extent of the regulators' powers depends on whether the institution in question is "well capitalized," "adequately capitalized," "undercapitalized," "significantly undercapitalized," or "critically undercapitalized," as defined by regulation.
+Depending upon the capital category to which an institution is assigned, the regulators' corrective powers include: requiring the submission of a capital restoration plan; placing limits on asset growth and restrictions on activities; requiring the institution to issue additional capital stock (including additional voting stock) or to be acquired; restricting transactions with affiliates; restricting the interest rate the institution may pay on deposits; ordering a new election of directors of the institution; requiring that senior executive officers or directors be dismissed; prohibiting the institution from accepting deposits from correspondent banks; requiring the institution.
+At December 31, 2007, Lincoln Bank was categorized as "well capitalized," meaning that Lincoln Bank's total risk-based capital ratio exceeded 6%, Lincoln Bank's leverage ratio exceeded 5%, and Lincoln Bank was not subject to a regulatory order, agreement or directive to meet and maintain a specific capital level for any capital measure.